BijeshShrestha/grad-final/README.md

 ### Git Repository:

-    - https://github.com/BijeshShrestha/grad-final [Project Submission used for demo and user testing]
+- [Project Submission](https://github.com/BijeshShrestha/grad-final) used for demo and user testing
-    - https://github.com/BijeshShrestha/CQA_DataVis_Project [Working Repository: This repository is a working repository for the project and not clean.]
+- [Working Repository](https://github.com/BijeshShrestha/CQA_DataVis_Project): This repository is a working repository for the project and not clean

 ### Prospectus